Podcast: On the Ropes: Enforcement Risk Roundtable—Argentina’s Foreign Exchange Controls and the Regulatory Risk to Companies in Argentina

 The main reason for these challenges is that the Argentine government restricts who has the ability to buy USD at the official FX rate and in what circumstances they can do it.
 In practice, most businesses and individuals actually cannot buy USD at the official FX.
 So, to name a few examples, if a business wants to convert money to USD because it prefers to maintain savings in USD, they typically would actually not be permitted to do this.
 Similarly, if a business wants to purchase USD to make payments to Argentine residents, the government also would not give them access to the official FX.
 On the other hand, if a business needs USD to purchase raw materials or supplies from abroad, they typically would be able to get access to the official exchange rate.
 And here, again, I used the word “typically” because even in this scenario, there are restrictions—for example, the government recently has started monitoring companies that have savings in USD.
 So, if a company that has USD in nominated savings wants to purchase supplies from abroad, they would typically be asked to use their savings first before they can get access to the official exchange rate.
 These couple of situations that I just outlined are hypothetical examples, but we do see a lot of our clients face these challenges day-to-day—for example, retail chains and other types of chains making payments to in-country franchises, manufacturers who need to purchase materials from the U.S., and pharmaceutical companies making payments to business partners and research partners.

-Jessica Soto: Considering all these restrictions, what do companies and individuals do when they want to purchase USD?
+Host: Considering all these restrictions, what do companies and individuals do when they want to purchase USD?

-Fred Gebauer: Jess, it’s an excellent question.
+Fred Gebauer: It’s an excellent question.
 Of course, because the economy in Argentina is quite volatile, both companies and individuals generally prefer to keep their savings in USD.
 Since in many cases companies and individuals cannot purchase USD from the central bank, an alternate avenue called the “Blue-Chip Swap” has developed.
 In summary, here’s how it works: